Germey/LaravelGeetest/README.md

 $ composer require germey/geetest
 ```

-Or you can add following to `require` key in `composer.json`.
+Or you can add following to `require` key in `composer.json`:

 ```json
 "germey/geetest": "~3.0"
 ```

-then run
+then run:

 ```
 $ composer update
 ```

 Next, You should need to register the service provider.
-Open up `config/app.php` and add following into the `providers` key.
+Open up `config/app.php` and add following into the `providers` key:

 ```php
 Germey\Geetest\GeetestServiceProvider::class
 ```

-And you can register the Geetest Facade in the `aliases` of `config/app.php` .
+And you can register the Geetest Facade in the `aliases` of `config/app.php` :

 ```php
 'Geetest' => Germey\Geetest\Geetest::class